Open now through 2020!

 “One of the things we really wanted to do with this exhibit is to ask visitors to step into the shoes of people who were faced with real, difficult decisions and to make people think.
 Given the same circumstances, would they make the same choices?
 Can I empathize with that person?
 Do I understand what happened?”

-—Director of Exhibit Development Dr. Emily Anderson in an interview with KPBS TV.
+—Dr. Emily Anderson, exhibit curator, in an interview with KPBS TV.

 - Hear the emotional first-hand account of the Uruguayan rugby players who, trapped high in the Andes Mountains, resorted to cannibalism to survive.

 - Learn why European explorers falsely used the label of “cannibal” to enslave and control people around the world.